Therapeutic Technology

 Lee Silverman Voice Treatment (LSVT®) Big and Loud Therapy to empower those living with Parkinson's disease to move and speak better.
 Declining vocal strength, muffled speech and difficulty swallowing create problems with communication and eating.
 Patients also often experience tremors, slow movement, impaired balance and stiffness.
 But there is good news – studies have proven patients with Parkinson's disease at any stage can benefit from intensive rehabilitation.

-LSVT® can help people with other conditions such as stroke, multiple sclerosis, multiple systems atrophy, and cerebral palsy.
+• LSVT® can help people with other conditions such as stroke, multiple sclerosis, multiple systems atrophy, cerebral palsy.

 Bioness® L300 Plus